Sass tutorial for beginners

 }

-Even though CSS also supports variables, SASS variables are still useful for organizing and managing your styles.
+While CSS now supports variables, SASS variables are still useful for organizing and managing your styles.

 Nesting

-In SASS, just like in HTML, you can nest CSS selectors.
-This approach lets you create hierarchically structured selectors for complex layouts, eliminating the need to repeatedly write parent selectors
+In SASS, you can nest CSS selectors in the way that mirrors the HTML structure.
+This approach lets you create hierarchically structured selectors for complex layouts, eliminating the need to repeatedly write parent selectors.

 .nav {